 Once you are ready to head back, retrace your footsteps, fording the Escalante River again until you get back to the main trail.
 Then start your ascent back up.

 Be sure to give yourself plenty of time.
-This hike took longer than we expected and with our 12:30pm start, we ended up making the final push in the dark.
+This hike took longer than we expected and with our 112:30 pmstart, we ended up making the final push in the dark.
 Avoid this by starting early and bring a headlamp just in case.

-Getting here: The trailhead to Neon Canyon takes some effort to get to, but it is worth it.
-First you must drive 16.3 miles down Hole-in-the-Rock-Road.
-Then take a left and drive another 9.9 miles down Egypt Bench Road.
+The trailhead to Neon Canyon takes some effort to get to, but it is worth it.
+First, you must drive 16.3 miles down Hole-in-the-Rock Road.
+Hold-in-the-Rock Road intersects with HWY 12.
+After driving 16.3 miles down Hole-in-the-Rock Road, take a left on Egypt Bench Road and drive another 9.9 miles down Egypt Bench Road.
 This took us over an hour in a Toyota 4-Runner, and I would not suggest attempting Egypt Bench Road unless you have a 4WD, high-clearance vehicle.

 Escalante is also home to some of the narrowest non-technical and easily accessible slot canyons in Southern Utah.
 Peek-a-boo and Spooky Gulches are just a short hike from the trailhead and can be explored in just a few hours.

 When you first hit the trail, you will follow the frequent rock cairns down into Dry Fork Coyote Gulch.
 Once down into the dry bed, turn right, go about 100 yards, and Peek-a-boo Gulch will be there on your left.

 The initial entrance into Peek-a-boo requires stretching those legs and a bit of fancy footwork, but once you are in, the canyon is easy, taking about 30 minutes to reach the end.